kbishopzz/Git-Uploads/UPDATE_SUMMARY.md

 ### Immediate Actions
 1. ✅ Review all changes
 2. ⬜ Test each tool locally
+3. ⬜ Test new web interface for Auto Image Updater
+4. ⬜ Get API keys for Pixabay and/or Envato (optional)
-3. ⬜ Commit changes to Git
+5. ⬜ Commit changes to Git
-4. ⬜ Push to GitHub
+6. ⬜ Push to GitHub
-5. ⬜ Create release tag (v1.0.1)
+7. ⬜ Create release tag (v1.0.2)

 ### Optional Enhancements
 1. ⬜ Add GitHub Actions workflow for main repo